dren79/JiraScripting_public/README.md

 ## How do I get set up? ##
 * Normal Python 3.10 setup should be followed.
-  * A virtual environment should be set up `python3 -m venv .`
+  * A virtual environment should be set up `python -m venv .`
-  * Activate the virtual environment `source venv/Workspace/projects/bin/activate` (this may be different on your system)
+  * Activate the virtual environment `source venv/bin/activate` (this may be different on your system, check the created venv folder to ensure the path to the activate.py file is the same)
-  * Install the imported packages `pip3 install -r requirements.txt` (this may be different on your system)
+  * Install the imported packages `pip install -r requirements.txt` (this may be different on your system depending on the pip alias)
 * Set up a free instance of Jira Cloud `https://www.atlassian.com/software/jira/free`
+* This demo was set up with three Kanban, Company managed projects named 'Demo 1', 'Demo 2' and 'Demo 3' with keys 'D1', 'D2' and 'D3' for ease of following along, the user may wish to create these also.
 * Create a copy of the .env_template file and name it `.env` exactly
 * Fill out the necessary fields in the newly created .env file (BASE_URL should look like this - https://YOURPROJECT.atlassian.net)
 * Your API token can be created by: